 ACS has been established since 1979, and has established a high level of respect in academic circles within a range of disciplines in the UK, Australia and beyond.
-Staff include world renowned academics from several countries, and it maintains active partnerships with respected institutions in several countries including Ireland, Australia and Singapore.
+Staff include world renowned academics from several countries, and it maintains active partnerships with respected institutions in several countries including England, Ireland, America, Australia and New Zealand.
 Many of these affiliates are formally recognised by government education authorities in their respective countries.
-ACS is affiliated with a group of around a dozen other colleges, located in Australia, the UK, Singapore, France and Ireland (see Educational Affiliates).
+ACS has been affiliated with colleges, located in Australia, the UK, America, Singapore, France and Ireland (see Educational Affiliates).
 Many of these colleges hold government accreditations and offer articulation for ACS graduates into accredited qualifications.
 Affiliates in the UK include Warwickshire College (incorp.
-Pershore College) in the Midlands and Warnborough College in Kent.
+Pershore College) in the Midlands and Warnborough College in Ireland and Kent.

 The school’s credentials are varied, and include:

-ACS is recognised by the International Accreditation and Recognition Council (IARC).
-Most ACS courses (certificate and higher) are accredited by IARC.
+ACS is recognised by the International Approval and Recognition Centre (IARC).

 You can see the standards that endorse and adhere to on the IARC site: click here

-ACS is recognised by the International Accreditation and Recognition Council (IARC).
-Most ACS courses (Certificate and higher) are accredited by IARC.
+ACS is recognised by the International Approval and Recognition Centre (IARC).

 Complementary Medicine Association